Blaine-Reid/superheroes-stats/README.md

-# Getting Started with Create React App
+# Super Hero Stat Search App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was my first attempt at using Material UI and it came with its challenges, but I hope it doesn't show.
+Enjoy

 ## Available Scripts